vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

-Low says: "That night I saw my guest <br>
+Low says: "That night I saw My guest <br>
 with an old dress, feet full of dirt. <br>
 He was full of shame, his soul hurt <br>
 for his wrong acts, so he went to rest,"